As the holiday season draws near, there is no shortage of festive activities to enjoy in London.

 The Natural History Museum, South Kensington

-This Christmas, in the foreground of the iconic Natural History Museum building, this impressive 1000 square metre ice rink will be open from 27 October 2016 until 8 January 2017.
+This Christmas, in the foreground of the iconic Natural History Museum building, this impressive 1000 square metre ice rink will be open until 7 January 2018.

 Thousands of fairy lights make for a magical skating experience, before a well-earned break in the Café Bar – warm up over a mulled wine, hot chocolate or one of the many festive themed refreshments.